Contact

 Quality vs. quantity?

 At the turn of the 19th century, the food industry transformed radically.
-The process of mass-scale production of food was introduced (mainly to cater for the military), which enabled us to produce, store & distribute food over vast areas.
+The process of mass-scale production of food was introduced (mainly to cater for the military), which enabled us to produce, store and distribute food over vast areas.

 Access is important.
 And, thanks to the industrial process of processed foods, more people can eat affordably.